RadialDevGroup/ombudsman/processes/DEV_LEAD.md

 ## Responsibility for Previous Clients
 When a previous Radial client re-engages with us, the individual who was the developer lead when the project ended will be responsible for managing the previous client.

+If you were not the most recent developer lead and you see a new message from a previous client, please be a pal and notify that person.